 - Is it okay to hold hands, touch and/or kiss in public?

 - In what types of social activities do couples participate in together?

-Think about some of the following questions before you depart and then discuss the same questions with your program director and/or local friends once you are in your study abroad country:
+Think about some of the following questions before you depart and then with locals in your host country again:

 - What are your own boundaries regarding sexual behavior?

 - How do you know when someone is being friendly?
 Being “too friendly”?

 - How do you know when someone challenges your boundaries?

 - How do you communicate your boundaries to others?

 - How do locals of your gender communicate their boundaries?